limikael/blockchainwalletmock/README.md

 curl "http://localhost:8888/testwallet/list?password=testpassword"
 ```

-Which should gice us the result: (the JSON comes out as raw text, it has been formatted here for readability)
+Which should gice us the result:
 ``` javascript
 {
   "addresses":[